TL;DR

 CRITICAL CAVEAT: The Role of PMI for Acute vs. Chronic Conditions It is absolutely essential to understand a core principle of UK private medical insurance: PMI is designed to cover the diagnosis and treatment of new, acute conditions that arise after you take out your policy.

 Brain fog itself is a symptom.
-Your PMI policy will cover the costs of investigating that symptom to find the underlying acute cause (e.g., a newly developed thyroid problem, severe vitamin deficiency, or a neurological issue).
+Your PMI policy may cover the costs of investigating that symptom to find the underlying acute cause (e.g., a newly developed thyroid problem, severe vitamin deficiency, or a neurological issue).

 However, PMI does not cover pre-existing conditions (any ailment for which you have had symptoms, medication, or advice before your policy began).
 It also does not cover the ongoing management of chronic conditions (illnesses that require long-term management rather than a cure, such as diabetes, Long COVID once diagnosed as chronic, or Multiple Sclerosis).
 We will explore this vital distinction in more detail later.